T-70. Printing Design and Publication

 Applicants, in their personal statement, should describe their present design, production, and/or administrative responsibilities, opportunities and aspirations -- mentioning topics they would particularly like to see covered by the course.

-Greer Allen taught this course annually since 1994.
+Greer Allen taught this course annually from 1994 through 2004.